Bottom-Quark Forward-Backward Asymmetry in the Standard Model and Beyond: Standard Model Calculation

 LO event generators can predict the $\mathcal{O}(\alpha^2 / \alpha_s^2)$ contribution to the asymmetry.
 MadGraph 5.1.5.5~\cite{Alwall:2011uj} with CTEQ6L1 PDFs~\cite{Pumplin:2002vw} gives $A^{b\bar{b}}_{FB}(75 \leq M_{b\bar{b}}/\text{GeV} < 95) = (2.26 \pm 0.32(\text{stat.})^{+0.24}_{-0.74}(\text{scale}))\%$, in good agreement with our calculation.

-It has been suggested~\cite{ Strassler:2011vr, Kahawala:2011sm} that measuring the charm quark forward-backward asymmetry at the Tevatron ($A^{c\bar{c}}_{FB}$) and the bottom quark charge asymmetry at the LHC ($A^{b\bar{b}}_{C}$) may also provide insight into the origin of the $A^{t\bar{t}}_{FB}$ anomaly.
+It has been suggested~\cite{ Strassler:2011vr, Kahawala:2011sm} that measuring the charm-quark forward-backward asymmetry at the Tevatron ($A^{c\bar{c}}_{FB}$) and the bottom-quark charge asymmetry at the LHC ($A^{b\bar{b}}_{C}$) may also provide insight into the origin of the $A^{t\bar{t}}_{FB}$ anomaly.
 We computed SM asymmetries of a few percent in suitably chosen kinematic regions for both $A^{c\bar{c}}_{FB}$ and $A^{b\bar{b}}_{C}$.
 While the central values for these asymmetries are comparable to those of $A^{b\bar{b}}_{FB}$, it is unlikely that these asymmetries will be observed any time soon in the absence of NP.
 For $A^{c\bar{c}}_{FB}$, $c$-tagging is less efficient than $b$-tagging.
 For $A^{b\bar{b}}_{C}$, the kinematic regions where the asymmetry becomes a few percent have small production cross sections, and will require the LHC to run for at least a year at 14 TeV to collect enough data for the SM asymmetry to be statistically distinguishable from zero.
+Furthermore, the EW contribution to the cross section in these kinematic regions is negligible, and no $Z$-resonance effects are expected.

 \OMIT#1{{}}